ameerahrazali/ameerahrazali.github.io/index.md

 > _What drives subscriber growth on the world’s biggest platform?_

 {% include collapsible_project.html
-  summary_text="Click to expand project details" content="
+  summary_text="Click to expand/collapse project details"
+  content="
   An interactive R Markdown analysis exploring patterns in subscriber count, content category, and geography — powered by bootstrap regression and statistical testing.